temujin9/mezovy/locations/faerie lands/sundown lands.md

 - Time: timeless
 - Portal: many, mostly to other Fae realms, some to Material Plane

-New Construction:
+Construction:
 - Using a massive asteroid in the plane of Air as core of operations
   - Goblins live mostly underground there, drow rule from the evergreen forests
-  - Queen's tower is in the center of an city in an impact crater, with the windows to Goblin Quarter blocked
+  - Queen's tower overlooks the goblin city in the massive impact crater, with the windows facing it blocked
+  - Looks like a verdant crescent moon from the side and at a distance, with the crater forming the concavity?
+  - Since this is obviously a Munchausen reference, I need flying heads on saucers for some reason.
 - One massive 4hr ritual w/ 27 witches
 - 1000 yrs x ~12 lunar months = ~12,000 castings
-  - Could have supported ~12M people if most castings had gone to added space
+  - Could have supported ~12M people if castings had gone to added space
   - Could have done more with both half-moons and 2x time, could have done less at beginning, etc.
-- Most castings make L3 trods, instead?

-Old Construction:
-- One massive 4hr ritual w/ 27 witches
-- 5x CGD per plane, +1 / portal or expansion
-- The Queen became a Tim Ferris fan (4 hr work week) and Google groupie (20% personal project time)
-- 100 yrs x 50 wks x double-time = 100,000 castings (80,000 for minions, 20,000 for self)
-  - 10,000,000 10f cubes => 10,000,000,000 cf => 100ft ceiling, 10,000ft (2mi) on a side
-- Most castings (80%) just go expand an existing plane, remainder to Portals
-- 3/4 of lands go to drow (60,000 castings), leaving goblins understandably dissatisfied (20,000 castings)
-  - Each of the twelve witchlords has their own vast demesne (~250 castings apiece, 196k pop cap, 49 portals)
-  - Minor witchlords command smaller demesnes (~120 realms, ~25 castings apiece, 16k pop cap, 4 portals)
-  - Goblins have one gigantic mental market/labyrinth (~3.2M goblin pop cap, 399 portals)
-- Can support ~7.4M population altogether, compare 4M for Mezovy
-  - Only ~4.2M is on drow side, compare ~3.2M goblins & hobgoblins
-  - Drow are probably outnumbered by their own slaves 4:1 => ~840k drow, ~3.4M slaves
+- Larger planes spreads out the base cost of traits
+  - Goblin Market: mutable Small passageways in root-like undergrowth, Bountiful nuts and berries from the ceiling, many goblin Portals
+  - Deep Woods: connector between the various Demesnes and the moon, with hidden portals to wooded areas in the Plane of Shadow if you wander off-trail
+- More planes allows layering, which allows protection against casual Plane Shift
+  - Drow Demesnes: awarded to higher witchlords, shaped to their pleasure (via a magic object which an immutable and irremovable part of the plane)
+  - Mirror Realm: intentionally confusing/branching, mutable to chose portals at her pleasure
+  - Infinite Towers: matryoshka doll of strange tower-like realms, always leading "upward"
+  - The Oubliette: dead magic realm where prisoners (or at least their soul gems) are kept
+- More space takes full ritual
+- More doors or other traits just takes 4 hours apiece, probably something she'd do anyway

 ## The Autumn Palace